akazukin5151/koneko/README.md

 # Roadmap

 * In-depth usage documentation?
-* Extract gallery and user data classes into an ABC?
 * Functional way of doing ui.py?
 * Startup time seems to be slow, but the delay is before the first line even executes.
 Import time is fast. `pip install` using the wheel seems to be faster.